-Carriage of the metadata through the Live production systems is currently only standardized for HEVC-encoded material.
-If it is desired to use HDR10 in Live content production, default values for ST 2086 [9], MaxFALL and MaxCLL should be determined and entered directly into the encoder via a UI or a file.
+If it is desired to use HDR10 in Live content production, but the production facility does not support carriage of the metadata, then default values for ST 2086 [11], MaxFALL and MaxCLL should be determined and entered directly into the encoder via a UI or a file.
 SMPTE 2086 metadata could be set to values that represent the monitors used for grading during production of the content.